-“How about you Benedict,” Godric turned to his son.
+" Of course, the most expensive perfume in the world,” Godric chuckled, “How about you Benedict,” Godric turned to his youngest son.
 “What did you smell when Tara walked in?”

 “That’s because she’s Aether,” Nora declared as she and Naomi re-entered the room, their hands full of items, “and smelling like one’s fondest memories or wildest desires is the signature of her presence.”

-“Your birthmark is not really a birthmark at all, it is called the Vesica Pisces.”
+“Your right, you were not branded and birthmark is not really a birthmark at all, it is called the Vesica Pisces.”
 Nora read her thoughts as if she was reading a menu at a restaurant.